QuantumPackage/qp2/docs/source/users_guide/natural_orbitals.rst

 .. seealso::

-    The documentation of the :c:func:`save_natorb` program.
+    The documentation of the :ref:`save_natorb` program.